California Collegiate League

 The California Collegiate League (CCL), founded in 1993, is a collegiate summer baseball league headquartered in Moorpark, California, United States.
 It is associated with both the National Baseball Congress and National Alliance of College Summer Baseball.

 The CCL hosts a 40-game summer season including a north-vs.-south All-Star Game, televised nationally by Bally's Sports West.
 Players use wooden bats and professional-level baseballs to further their development as potential professional ballplayers.

 History

-The League was formed in 1993 and seen several changes through the years.
+The League was formed in 1993 and seen many changes through the years.
 The only two original members who still exist are the Santa Barbara Foresters and San Luis Obispo Blues.
 The league is considered one of top 10 collegiate summer leagues in the country.
 The league is known for the location of its teams and for holding a nationally televised all star game every July.